clicalmani/tonka/docs/controllers.md

 #### Writing Tests

-Now that we have a test class, we need to add `HasTest` trait to UserController to make sure that the controller and its test class are interconnected:
+Now that we have a test class, we need to add `HasTest` trait to the `UserController` class to make sure that the controller and its test class are interconnected:

 ```php
 <?php